Maryland requires you to add the following items to the return to arrive at the Maryland Adjusted Gross Income amount.

 Lump Sum Distribution From a Qualified Retirement Plan

 If you file federal form 4972, Tax on Lump Sum Distributions, you must report part of the distribution as an addition to income.
 You should receive a 1099-R showing the Lump Sum Distribution.
-Please click here if you need the worksheet to calculate the amount to enter.
+Please refer to 2023 Maryland Instruction booklet on page 5 for the Lump Sum distribution worksheet (12A) for assistance determining your addition.

 Other Additions to Maryland Income: